videlec/veerer/doc/source/veerer_demo.rst

     sage: A0.run()
     0
     sage: A0
-    Core veering automaton with 2 vertices
+    Core veering automaton with 2 states

 ::